Anti-bullying legislation: Cyberbullying

-According to the Cyberbullying Research Center, approximately 20 percent of children age 11-18 have been victims of cyberbullying.
+According to the Cyberbullying Research Center, approximately 20 percent of children in the ages of 11-18 have been victims of cyberbullying.
 Cyberbullying is defined by Sameer Hinduja and Justin Patchin as "willful and repeated harm inflicted through the use of computers, cell phones, and other electronic devices."
 Cyberbullying can occur 24 hours a day, seven days a week.

 In August 2008, the California State Legislature passed a law directly related with cyber-bullying.
 The legislation gives school administrators the authority to discipline students for bullying others offline or online.

-Many states already have existing criminal and civil remedies to deal with cyberbullying; extreme cases would fall under criminal harassment or stalking laws or targets of such extreme bullying could pursue civil action for intentional infliction of emotional distress or defamation.
+Many states already have existing criminal and civil remedies to deal with cyberbullying, and extreme cases would fall under criminal harassment or stalking laws or targets of such extreme bullying could pursue civil action for intentional infliction of emotional distress or defamation.
 In the summer of 2011, Public Act 11-232 made significant changes to the state of Connecticut statute which defines bullying as the following: